Type 95 Ha-Go light tank

-The Type 95 Ha-Gō (九五式軽戦車 ハ号, kyūgo-shiki kei-sensha Ha-Gō) was a light tank used by the Empire of Japan during the Second Sino-Japanese War, at Nomonhan against the Soviet Union, and in the Second World War.
-It proved sufficient against infantry but, like the American M3 Stuart light tank, was not designed to combat other tanks.
-The Type 95 possessed decent mobility and good reliability, but its thin armor and weak 37mm gun limited its effectiveness against armored targets.
+The Type 95 Ha-Gō (九五式軽戦車 ハ号, kyūgo-shiki kei-sensha Ha-Gō) was a light tank used by the Empire of Japan during the Second Sino-Japanese War, at the Battles of Khalkhin Gol against the Soviet Union, and in the Second World War.
+It proved sufficient against infantry but was not effective against other tanks.
 Approximately 2,300 were produced, making it the most numerous Japanese armoured fighting vehicle of the Second World War.

 History and development

 From early 1930s, the Japanese army began experimenting with a mechanized warfare unit combining infantry with tanks.
 However, the Type 89 Medium tank could not keep pace with the motorized infantry, which could move at 40 km/h by truck.
-For transport, tanks could be loaded on train platforms like in any other army of the times.
+For transport, tanks could be loaded on train platforms like in any other army of the time.
 To solve this problem, Tomio Hara of the Army Technical Bureau proposed a new light tank capable of 40 km/h speed and started development in 1933.